RevoU-FSSE-2/week-5-alifah_syamsul/README.md

 ## Dependencies
 The project uses a CSS file for styling (styles.css), and images and other assets are stored in the assets directory.

-## Contributing
-Contributions are welcome.
-Please fork the repository and create a pull request with your changes.

-## License
+## Deployed
-This project is licensed under the terms of the MIT license.
+This website is deployed to https://sensational-axolotl-c46f07.netlify.app